Scanning old pictures

 Here is my daughter wearing a costume made by my grandma – Wow, how creative and special – I cry…

-Some of the photos evoked feelings of nostalgia, familiarity, and warmth, while others made me want to skip over them because I was overwhelmed with conflicting emotions — did I make the right choices?
 Back then, during all that time, I would wish I had a crystal ball to look into the future, to see what was most important in life.
 It often seems like major events, big decisions, perfect vacations, and extensive projects are the most important things in life, yet our lives are built from the smallest memories and from the smallest everyday decisions.
-Although I stressed over some of the choices I made in the past, I have to remind myself that throughout all of it, I did learn to slow down and be present with my daughter, and to enjoy the little details of everyday life.

 Wishing you all the best in the difficult yet exciting journey of parenting!